 |Glenn Koehler – Vice President

-Glenn is a Hellertown native and a lover of all things Lehigh Valley.
+Glenn is an Allentown resident and a lover of all things Lehigh Valley.
 In his spare time he visits various valley restaurants, festivals, and enjoys nightlife and concerts in the area.
 Glenn’s interest in film first began in high school after watching a series of documentaries and indie films at recommendation from his astrophysics teacher.
 Glenn is also a volunteer fireman, involved heavily in the Pennsylvania Wing Civil Air Patrol, and on the Disaster Action Team with the Red Cross.
 Some of his favorite films include School Ties, Pulp Fiction, Trainspotting, Requiem for a Dream, Rushmore, Un Chien Andalou, and Blue Velvet.

 |Gary Krall – Board Treasurer

-Gary, a native of Bethlehem, is an accountant having worked in manufacturing and government for over 30 years in and around the Lehigh Valley.
-He enjoys a variety of musical genres such as rock, jazz and folk but is especially fond of progressive rock music His music collection of cds, vinyl and concert videos numbers in the thousands and he estimates that he has attended over 200 concerts over the years.
+Gary, a native of Bethlehem, is a finance and accounting professional who has worked for over 35 years in manufacturing and local government around the Lehigh Valley.
+Gary has been the treasurer for the film festival since 2009.
+He enjoys a variety of musical genres such as rock, jazz and folk but is especially fond of progressive rock music.
+He has a huge music collection of cds, and concert videos.
+Over the years he estimates that he has attended over 200 concerts.
 He is also a home theater enthusiast and enjoys watching science fiction and comedy films as well as his favorite sport ice hockey in his man cave.
-Among his favorite films are Blade Runner, the Alien franchise, Local Hero, Moonstruck, Star Trek First Contact, all of the Marx brothers films as well as the Sherlock Holmes films with Basil Rathbone and Nigel Bruce.
-Gary holds degrees from Moravian College and Penn State and lives with his wife Pattie and their 4 cats Demi, Fletcher, Mimi and Harold who are also film buffs.
+Among his favorite films are Blade Runner, the Alien franchise, Local Hero, Moonstruck, the Star Trek and Star Wars franchises, all of the Marx Brothers films as well as classic TV shows like the Sopranos, Fargo, Breaking Bad and Better Call Saul.
+Gary holds degrees from Moravian College and Penn State and lives with his wife Pattie.

 |Lorraine M. Pasquali – Volunteer Coordinator